robotpilab/robotpilab.github.io/content/post/2026_Kejia_RSS/index.md

 ---
-title: Our paper "Zero-Shot Sim-to-Real Robot Learning: A Dexterous Manipulation Study on Reactive Catching" has been accepted by RSS 2026
+title: 'Our paper "Zero-Shot Sim-to-Real Robot Learning: A Dexterous Manipulation Study on Reactive Catching" has been accepted by RSS 2026'
 date: 2026-05-02
 image:
   focal_point: top